Hearing loss can be temporary or permanent. It often comes on gradually as you get older, but it can sometimes happen suddenly.

 General signs of hearing loss

-Early signs of hearing loss can include:
+Early signs of hearing loss include:

 - asking people to repeat themselves

-- difficulty hearing the telephone or doorbell
+- difficulty hearing on the phone

 Signs of hearing loss in children